 Dates and Times

-- Understand how to safeguard the wellbeing of children and young people
+- Understand how to safeguard children and young people

-- Learn about communication and professional relationships with children and young people
+- Understand how children and young people develop

 - Support assessment for learning

 All units will be internally assessed using a range of methods which could include: direct observation by an assessor within the workplace, written assignments and professional discussion in line with the assessment of learning provided for each unit.